leterDieu/Stellarity-mcoc/docs/items/removed/living_flesh.md

 </div>

 ## Obtaining
-Living Flesh could be found in [End Dungeons](../../structures/end_dungeon.md) in piles of 1 - 8.
+1 - 8 Living Flesh could be found inside of chests in [End Dungeons](../../structures/end_dungeon.md).

-Alternatively, [void fishing](../../mechanics/void_fishing.md) in the [Flesh Tundra](../../biomes/flesh_tundra.md) could yield 2 - 6 per catch, and there was also a 70% chance a Hematic Crate would contain 1 - 2 Living Flesh.
+Alternatively, [void fishing](../../mechanics/void_fishing.md) in the [Flesh Tundra](../../biomes/flesh_tundra.md) could yield 2 - 6 per catch, and there was also a 70% chance for a Hematic Crate to contain 1 - 2 Living Flesh.

 ## Usage
-After eating Living Flesh, players would heal 60:heart: x ₃₀ health over the next 3 seconds through Regeneration VII buff.
-However, players would also be inflicted with Weakness for 30 seconds - 15 seconds of Weakness II, fading into 15 seconds of Weakness I.
+After eating Living Flesh, players would get Regeneration VII for 3 seconds, which healed a total of 60:heart: x ₃₀ health.
+However, players would also be inflicted with a decaying Weakness effect for 30 seconds - 15 seconds of Weakness II, fading into 15 seconds of Weakness I.

 ## Trivia
 - This was one of the first items to have ever been added to Stellarity.